-How can recent developments of shopper behavior help retailers create personalized customer journeys for consumers that meet their expectations?
+How can recent developments of shopper behaviour help retailers create personalised customer journeys for consumers that meet their expectations?
 For one, it's important to understand that shoppers don't see channels, they see different ways to engage with a brand.

-61% of consumers in Hong Kong believe that retailers should deliver the same cross-channel flexibility they provided during the pandemic.
+54% of Australian consumers believe that retailers should deliver the same cross-channel flexibility they provided during the pandemic.